 3. I am receiving unemployment insurance benefits.
 Am I eligible for assistance from DTA?

-4. I just got money from the federal government as a recovery rebate.
+4. I just got money from the federal government as a recovery rebate (stimulus checks).
 Will this affect my DTA benefits?

 6. How do I check my EBT card balance?

 Check the available balance on your EBT card by:

 - Downloading the DTA Connect Mobile App,

 - Calling the automated DTA Assistance Line at (877) 382-2363, or